rpm-software-management/rpm/docs/manual/format.md

 };
 \endcode

-and is illustrated with one pulled from the rpm-2.1.2-1.i386.rpm
+and is illustrated with one pulled from the rpm-2.1.2-1.i386.rpm package:
-package:

 ```
 00000000: ed ab ee db 03 00 00 00
 ```

-The first 4 bytes (0-3) are "magic" used to uniquely identify an RPM package.
+The first 4 bytes (0-3) are the "magic" number used to uniquely identify a file as an RPM package.
 It is used by RPM and file(1).
 The next two bytes (4, 5) are int8 quantities denoting the "major" and "minor" RPM file format version.
-This package is in 3.0 format.
+For legacy reasons, this version is always "3.0" (major version "3", minor version "0"), even with packages built by RPM 4.0+ (referred to as RPM v4 packages).
 The following 2 bytes (6-7) form an int16 which indicates the package type.
 As of this writing there are only two types: 0 == binary, 1 == source.

 ```
 00000008: 00 01 72 70 6d 2d 32 2e    ..rpm-2.
 ```

-The next two bytes (8-9) form an int16 that indicates the architecture the package was built for.
+The next two bytes (8-9) form an int16 that indicates the architecture that the package was built for.
 While this is used by file(1), the true architecture is stored as a string in the Header.
-See, lib/misc.c for a list of architecture->int16 translations.
 In this case, 1 == i386.
 Starting with byte 10 and extending to byte 75, are 65 characters and a null byte which contain the familiar "name-version-release" of the package, padded with null (0) bytes.

 ```
 00000010: 31 2e 32 2d 31 00 00 00    1.2-1...